debatelab/argdown-cotgen/README.md

 #### Strategy `depth_diffusion`

-Here the reconstruction process starts with a flat and unstructured list of all arguments and propositions.
+Here the reconstruction process starts with a flat, randomly shuffled, and unstructured list of all arguments and propositions.
 All reasons are subsumed unter their correct parent node, increasing max depth incrementally.

 Example: